gora050/wiki_data/README.md

 * User acitvity
 File is to big so we added it to the repository.
 Some files have bad encoding so sorry for the bytes in the text :(

+## Usage Category B

+1.Install minikube & kubectl & docker
+2. Repeat Steps from Cat.
+A, to start gathering data
+3. Use "./run b" - to build docker images
+4. Use "./run" - to start k3s pods ("./run stop" - to stop)
+5. 0.0.0.0:8090 - Use for testing API UI and Json api PS. use kubectl to browse logs, etc (we use local namespace) PPS.
+Pods of API layer could easily be scaled, if needed.
+As well as Postgres supports replication

+## Result examples Category B

+* All sample results & queries are presented as screenshots in /api_samples folder